tresorit/ZeroKit-Realm-encrypted-tasks/ios/README.md

 **Note**: the test-user- prefix will get your user account automatically approved in your sandbox tenant.
 Otherwise, your new user registration will stuck without validation and won't be able to log in.

-Once logged in with the user, create a new task list with the (plus) sign and tap in it:
+Once logged in with the user a default empty task list, called **My Tasks**, is automatically created for you:

 <img src="/.images/ios-sample-tasks-empty.png" width="40%">

-Open the list and add task items:
+Tap on the empty list or pull down to add new task items to your list:

 <img src="/.images/ios-sample-tasks.png" width="40%">